Navigating Files and Directories

 are plain old files.

-And note that there is a space between ls
+And note that there is a space between ls and -F:

 without it,

-the shell thinks we’re trying to run a command called ls-F
+the shell thinks we’re trying to run a command called ls-F,

 which doesn’t exist.

-to see the contents of a different directory.
+We can also use ls to see the contents of a different directory.
 Let’s take a

-directory by running ls -F Desktop
+look at our Desktop directory by running ls -F Desktop,

 i.e.,

-with the arguments -F
+the command ls with the arguments -F and Desktop.

-The second argument — the one without a leading dash — tells ls
+The second argument — the one without a leading dash — tells ls that

 we want a listing of something other than our current working directory: